 CORS

 HTTP requests using Javascript are traditionally restricted by the Same Origin Policy, which implies that these requests must have the same domain name and port.
 Developers have tried to bypass this limitation by using different tricks such as proxying.
-However, these are usually not efficient and pose a security thread.
+However, these are usually not efficient and pose a security threat.

-Cross-Origin Resource Sharing (CORS) is a W3C specification [1] that was developed to allow client-side cross-domain requests from the browser.
+Cross-Origin Resource Sharing (CORS) is a W3C specification [2] that was developed to allow client-side cross-domain requests from the browser.
 In CORS, a response can include an “Access-Control-Allow-Origin” header with the origin of where the request originated from.
 The user agent verifies that the value of that header and the origin of where the response originated match.
 A preflight request, usually an OPTIONS request, may need to be sent in advance of the actual request to verify that the server is prepared to accept a cross-origin request.
 The server discovers that the HTTP request is actually a cross-origin request by checking the Origin header field that was inserted automatically by the browser agent.
 Additionally, authentication of the request may be requested by setting the value of Access-Control-Allow-Credentials to true.
 In such case, an identifier of the application, e.g. in form of a cookie is required to allow access to the cross-origin resource.

+The procedure for gaining access to content from a different origin is described in the following message passing diagram: